English Language Teachers Summer Seminar 2014

 Application should be made on the form below.
 Please make sure all relevant sections are completed clearly and in block capitals.
 The form must be accompanied by four passport-sized photographs (ie 3 x 3.5cm, or 1.25 x 1.5in), with your full name printed on the back of each.Alternatively, you may email your application form, but please also attach a digital passport photo in jpg format.

 Please note that incomplete applications cannot be accepted

-Applications should be posted to the Programme Administrator at the address below.
+Applications should be posted, or emailed, to the Programme Administrator at the address below.

 The closing date for applications is 9 May 2014.
 Please note, however, that applications are reviewed on a first come, first served basis, so early application is strongly encouraged.

 You can expect to receive notification of the admission panel’s decision within 14 days of your application being received in Oxford.
 Notification will be sent by email or, if no email address has been provided, by fax or post.